Counselling in Private Sector Proven More Effective Than NHS

 About The British CBT & Counselling Service

-The British CBT & Counselling Service is a private sector team of Doctors of Clinical and Counselling Psychologists with between 7-9 years of training and a minimum of 3 years post qualification experience who specialise in CBT for adults and children with a range of mental health problems including anxiety, depression, eating disorders, OCD, PTSD, grief, relationship problems.
-Treatments incorporate the latest techniques, are individually tailored to patients needs and guarantee lasting results.
-Appointments are available immediately in clinics across the country; Richmond, Clapham, Fulham, Earls Court, Stamford and Nottingham.
+The British CBT & Counselling Service is a private sector team of Doctors of Clinical and Counselling Psychologists with between 7-9 years of training and a minimum of 3 years post qualification experience.
+They specialise in CBT for adults and children with a range of mental health problems including anxiety, depression, eating disorders, OCD, PTSD, grief, relationship problems.

-If you would like more information on this topic please visit http://www.thebritishcbtcounsellingservice.co.uk